jep411/SimpleSandbox/README.md

 # SimpleSandbox
 A simple sandbox for Java based on SecurityManager.

 Currently in proposal stage.
-Feedback is welcome, and can be provided through the forums.
+Feedback is welcome, and can be provided through the [Discussion forums](https://github.com/jep411/SimpleSandbox/discussions).

 # Introduction